 Phrases.
 Tweets sharing the same phrase.
-A phrase is defined as the textual content of a tweet that remains after removing the hashtags, mentions, URLs, and after stopping and stemming [164].
+A phrase is defined as the textual content of a tweet that remains after removing the hashtags, mentions, URLs, and after stopping and stemming [170].

 We call these four types of entities markers of protomemes.
-Note that according to this definition, a tweet may belong to multiple protomemes.
-Each protomeme is represented by its marker and four high-dimensional vectors:
+Note that according to this definition, a tweet may belong to multiple protomemes, each represented by its marker along with four high-dimensional vectors:

 A binary tid vector containing the IDs of all the tweets in this protomeme: VT = [tid1, tid2, …, tidT];